PATRIC3/p3_docs/docroot/user_guides/other/msa_viewer.md

 # Mulitiple Sequence Alignment Viewer

 ## Overview
-The Multiple Sequence Alignment (MSA) Viewer provides an interactive visualization of a nucleic acid or amino acid multiple sequence alignment.
+The Multiple Sequence Alignment (MSA) Viewer provides an interactive visualization of a nucleic acid or amino acid multiple sequence alignment produced by MUSCLE (Edgar 2004).
 It has a linked interactive tree viewer.

 ### See also
   * [Features Tab](../organisms_taxon/features.html)

 ## Accessing the MSA Viewer on the PATRIC Website
-The MSA can be accessed by selecting a set of features in the Features Tab or any other table that contains features/genes (nucleotide sequences) or proteins (amino acid sequences), then clicking the MSA button in the vertical green Action Bar to the right of the table.
+The MSA can be accessed by selecting a set of features in the Features Tab or any other table that contains features/genes (nucleotide sequences) or proteins (amino acid sequences), then clicking the MSA button in the vertical green Action Bar to the right of the table, as shown below:

 ![MSA Action Button Selection](../images/msa_action_button_select.png)

-Results will be shown in the MSA Viewer, shown below.
+Results will be shown in the MSA Viewer, shown below:

 ![MSA Viewer](../images/msa_nucleotide.png)

+The visualization has 3 main components: 1) Gene tree on the left-hand side that is constructed based on the alignment; 2) Sequence logo across the top wherein the hight of the letter corresponds to the amount of conservation of the corresponding nucleotide or amino acid; and 3) the multiple sequence alignment in the main body of the visualization.

 ### Protein Families Filter Tool
 The Filter Tool on the left side (also used for the Protein Family Sorter, described below) provides options for selecting protein family type, presence/absence by genome, keyword, perfect/non-perfect families, and number of proteins per family.
 These options are described below.